USS Preserver

 USS Preserver (ARS-8) was a Diver-class rescue and salvage ship commissioned by the U.S. Navy for service in World War II.
 She was responsible for coming to the aid of stricken vessels.

-Preserver (ARS–8), a salvage ship, was laid down by Basalt Rock Company in Napa, California, 26 October 1942; launched 1 April 1943; sponsored by Mrs. Walter F. LaFranz; and commissioned 11 January 1944.
+Preserver was laid down by Basalt Rock Company in Napa, California, 26 October 1942, launched 1 April 1943, sponsored by Mrs. Walter F. LaFranz, and commissioned 11 January 1944.

 World War II service

 After shakedown out of San Francisco, California, Preserver steamed for Pearl Harbor 26 February in company with PC–1139.
 The next day she was ordered to come about and to report to Port Director, San Pedro, Los Angeles, for orders.
 She was once again underway for Pearl Harbor 5 March, with YOG–18 in tow.
 Arriving Pearl Harbor 16 March, she reported for duty with Service Squadron 2.

 Saipan operations

 Hawaiian operations and yard availability took Preserver through April.
 Steaming for Majuro Atoll 10 May, she arrived two weeks later and commenced salvage operations between Majuro, Eniwetok, and Kwajalein with Service Squadron 10.
 She was a unit of Capt.
 S. E. Peck's Service and Salvage Group during the capture of Saipan (15–21 June 1944), providing salvage services off the west coast of that island.
 When Japanese snipers set off an ammunition dump near the beach at 2100 June 20, Preserver sent a fire-fighting party ashore to render assistance.

 Preserver worked at clearing Tanapag Harbor, Saipan 9–23 July.
 She then worked in the Tinian area.
 By 12 August she was at Eniwetok, and the next day she steamed for Pearl Harbor, arriving 22 August for upkeep and availability.
 Repairs kept her at Pearl Harbor until 11 September, when she steamed for Eniwetok, arriving the 28th.